asifridwan/users-crud-api/README.md

 Open your browser and go to : http://localhost:5000/ to start using it right away !

-In order to test all functionalties you will need either of the following :
+In order to test all functionalties you will need anyone of the following :

 - Postman
 - Microsoft Azure API Management